 Dr Susan Young (Member)

-Dr Susan Young (Member) is a registered nurse and midwife who has obtained extensive experience in the private and public health care sectors, the education sector and within professional regulatory bodies.
+Dr Susan Young (Member) is a registered nurse and midwife who has obtained extensive experience in the private and public health care sectors, the tertiary and vocational education sector and within professional regulatory bodies.
 Dr Young is a community member and former Chair of the Queensland Board of the Medical Board of Australia, a member of the Agency Management Committee of the Australian Health Practitioner Regulation Agency (AHPRA), and is a member of a number of their respective Board committees.
-She has also held a number of executive positions within the public and private health care sectors in metropolitan, regional and rural setting.
-These positions were preceded by an extensive period of clinical practice.
-Dr Young has also gained considerable experience in functioning within an independent statutory authority, previously holding a ministerial appointment as the Chairperson of the previous Queensland Nursing Council (QNC).
-Her committee experience includes Regulatory Performance and Compliance; Quality, Safety, and Risk Management; Professional and Educational Accreditation; and Governance and Organisational Performance.
+She has also held executive appointments within the public and private health care sectors in metropolitan, regional and rural setting.
+Her committee experience includes Professional and Regulatory Performance and Compliance; Quality, Safety, and Risk Management; Professional and Educational Accreditation; and Governance and Organisational Performance.
 She is also the current chair of the NIISQ Agency’s Quality and Innovation Board Committee.